-The largest individually identified class among all flowering and foliar types across all container types in sales dollars is petunias (10.6% of all flowering and foliar type bedding/garden plant dollars), which are followed by begonias (8.6%), vegetatively propagated geraniums[1] (8.6%), pansies/violas (7.2%), New Guinea impatiens[2] (3.9%), Impatiens walleriana (3.9%), marigolds (3.3%), vinca[3] (3.3%), calibrachoa (3.2%), seed-propagated geraniums[2] (1.8%), and interspecific impatiens[3] (1.4%).
+The largest individually identified class among all flowering and foliar types across all container types in sales dollars is petunias (10.6% of all flowering and foliar type bedding/garden plant dollars), which are followed by begonias (8.6%), vegetatively propagated geraniums (8.6%), pansies/violas (7.2%), New Guinea impatiens (3.9%), Impatiens walleriana (3.9%), marigolds (3.3%), vinca (3.3%), calibrachoa (3.2%), seed-propagated geraniums (1.8%), and interspecific impatiens (1.4%).
 All other classes accounted for 44.2% of the flowering and foliar type bedding/garden plants sales dollars (Figure 3).
-For all individually identified classes, the dominant container type is the pot, except for Impatiens walleriana, marigolds and pansies/violas, where sales in flats dominate.